stablekernel/aqueduct/source/docs/index.md

 [Example Repository](https://github.com/stablekernel/aqueduct_examples)

+Check out [Snippets](snippets/overview.md) for quick code snippets to get you up and running faster.

+Import [this file](https://s3.amazonaws.com/aqueduct-intellij/aqueduct.jar) into IntelliJ IDEA for Aqueduct file and code templates.

 ## How to Use this Documentation

 Each topic covers a major component of the Aqueduct framework and are displayed in the side menu.
 Within each topic, there is an overview page and a number of guides.
 Each guide contains example code, explanations and best practices for building Aqueduct applications.